ryandhasgit/Comedy/Drafts/Rodney Draft 2 w notes.md

 by Ryan David

 My wife, I tell ya.
 She and I never have sex.
-I asked her once, "Wanna move this to the bed?"
+I said, "Wanna move this to the bed?"
 She goes, "Only if it's your deathbed, you whoring S.O.B."

 She's something, my wife.
 I asked my neighbor if he’d seen her.
 He replied, "Not really, I was blindfolded the whole time!"